Best bike fenders / mudguards for fall and winter riding 2024

 Reasons to avoid

-Bontrager's NCS fenders / mudguards have a clever trick up their stays: instead of trimming them to make them fit your bike properly, you adjust the length of the stays by sliding the two parts up or down as necessary, using the built-in clamps to then lock them in place - thus providing maximum coverage without the possibility of annoying extra faff.
+Bontrager's NCS fenders/mudguards have a clever trick up their stays: instead of trimming them to make them fit your bike properly, you adjust the length of the stays by sliding the two parts up or down as necessary, using the built-in clamps to then lock them in place - thus providing maximum coverage without the possibility of annoying extra faff.

 There is a mount on the rear fender for a Blendr light (also sold by Bontrager), but user reviews on Trek’s site suggest it’s been a bit fragile for some folks.
 We didn’t have an accompanying light for this review, so can’t comment directly on its performance - but it’s there if you would like to use it.

-Read more: Bontrager NCS fenders / mudguards full review
+Read our full Bontrager NCS fenders/mudguards review

 Specifications